 Anthony’s YouTube Video on Hair Color Cost:

 What goes into the cost of hair color?

 There are many factors that go into the cost of your hair color.
-You probably don’t think of it like a meal at a restaurant but that is the easiest analogy I can come up with on proper pricing models at salons.
+You probably don’t think of it like a meal at a restaurant, but that is the easiest analogy I can come up with in relation to proper pricing models at salons.
 There will always be some shops (like restaurants) that are either under-priced or overpriced for what they offer, so let’s not focus on those outliers, but instead look at what should determine approximately what you should be paying at any given place/expertise level.
 Some of these factors I will be going over include: Location, expertise level of stylist, the prestige of the shop, starting point of your hair, desired result and the techniques to achieve it and cost of product.

 Hair Salon Location and it’s effect on the cost of hair color.

 We all know the old adage, “Location, location, location”.
 This cannot be truer than when it comes to what you will pay for similar services across the U.S. A quick Google search ranged hair across the U.S. from as little as $75 for a single process base color in small market Nebraska but WITH A FREE HAIRCUT!
 To almost $100 for the same service in New York with no blow-dry included.
 I live and work in Chandler, Arizona which is an upper mid-market salon and we start at $65 for a single process color with a blow-dry.
 It should be plain to see that each and every one of us is going to be somewhere in the range depending on our area.
 This is predominantly a salon’s rent factor in play as the higher base rents are the more expensive services need to be to compensate employees fairly and obviously keep the salon open.

 It probably is no surprise that in the hair salon industry you pay more for a more experienced stylist.
 Now this may seem like it should be applied across the board, but it is not as cut and dry as it seems.
 A junior stylist is a newer stylist to either the store or to the industry.